ChicoState/ux-Tunes-to-Sheets/phaseII/README.md

 ## Methods

-To develop a clearer understanding of user needs and challenges, we employed three research methods:
+To develop a clearer understanding of user needs and challenges, we used two research methods:

 **Cognitive Walkthrough.**